Australian insolvency law: Creditors' voluntary winding-up

 A creditors' voluntary winding-up is also initiated by the members but (in contrast to a members' voluntary winding-up) where it has been determined that the company is insolvent.
 The process normally occurs where the board of directors has determined that the company is insolvent and then recommended to the members that it be wound up.
 However, as noted above, it may also be initiated by a liquidator was originally appointed pursuant to members voluntary winding-up where the liquidator has subsequently formed the opinion that the company is actually insolvent.

 Compulsory winding-up

 A compulsory liquidation is usually the result of an action taken by one or more creditors of an insolvent company.
 Compulsory liquidation is a statutory procedure which enables a person to apply to the Court for an order that the affairs of a company be wound-up.
-A number of different people have locus standi to initiate compulsory liquidation proceedings, including not only the company's creditors (who are the most common applicants), but also the company itself, the company's members, the liquidator, ASIC and (in respect of a general insurance company) the Australian Prudential Regulation Authority (APRA).
+A number of different people have locus standi to initiate compulsory liquidation proceedings, including not only the company's creditors (who are the most common applicants), but also the company itself, the company's members, the liquidator, Australian Securities & Investments Commission (ASIC), Australian Taxation Office (ATO), and (in respect of a general insurance company) the Australian Prudential Regulation Authority (APRA).
 But in most cases compulsory liquidation will normally be commenced by one or more creditors.